bchenusc/USC-CS201-RestaurantSimulation/README.md

   + You must input a name for the Customer before adding.
   + Add new Waiters with the new Waiter Button.
   + You must input a name for the Waiter before adding.
+  + YOU MUST IMPORT YOUR OWN JUNIT TO TEST THE JUNIT FILES

 ###Hacks to Run Scenarios - v2.1+
  + If you name your customer Chicken, Steak, Pizza, or Salad.
 He will ONLY order that item every single time.
 Please do not abuse.